Chapman808/PodJelly/README.md

-# OpenPodScript
+# PodJelly
-Podcast Transcriber is a tool for currently in development for generating transcriptions of a podcast/RSS-based audio feed from an RSS file.
+PodJelly is a tool currently in development for generating transcriptions of a podcast/RSS-based audio feed from an RSS file.
 The parsing and transcription service is operational.
 Future developments are planned in the order listed:

  1. Persistent database for transcript storage along with metadata (episode number, length, tags, etc).